 That being said, LSU once again has a nationally relevant recruiting class with a 5-star, two 4-stars, and three 3-stars committed or signed.
 On top of that the Tigers have signatures from transfers Shareef O’Neal and Josh LeBlanc while Parker Edwards will be available after sitting last season.

 I think LSU has already added enough talent to be good once again next season, especially with the momentum Will Wade has built in the last two few years, but the biggest decision for the Tigers will probably be the eligibility of Shareef O’Neal and Josh LeBlanc.
-O’Neal in particular would add another valuable option to the Tigers’ front court if he is able to get a waiver for immediate eligibility or the NCAA somehow changes their transfer eligibility rules in time to take effect for the 2020-2021 season.
+O’Neal in particular would add another valuable option to the Tigers’ frontcourt if he can get a waiver for immediate eligibility or the NCAA somehow changes their transfer eligibility rules in time to take effect for the 2020-2021 season.

 Going into his third year, Kermit Davis Jr. loses Breein Tyree to graduation and Franco Miller Jr. and Carlos Curry to transfer.
 Breein Tyree will be a huge loss for the Rebels but with nine other scholarship players returning currently and four other newcomers joining the squad, the experience could be a benefit going into next season.

 As it stands, if you count all of the guys committed and signed, I have Ole Miss as being two scholarship spots over, so things could change going into next year, but as it stands, they’ll have more returners than almost anyone in the conference.
 Kermit Davis has done enough to prove that he’s a good coach, but he might need more than one or two guys to step up for the Rebels to be a contender.